 The Bloodstream Is A Long Ways Away

 Because of how our internal operating systems are set up, when CBD is ingested orally, it’s absorbed and broken down by the digestive system.
 From there is makes the journey from the stomach, to the liver.
 The liver breaks down everything through enzymes where it then passes the remains into the bloodstream.
-Ingesting CBD orally may be one of the easiest methods, but it isn’t necessarily the most efficient due the liver.
+Ingesting CBD orally may be one of the easiest methods, but it isn’t necessarily the most efficient due to the liver.

 The Sublingual Method (A Fancy Way to Say Putting it Under Your Tongue)